 Temperatures of 50 degrees or lower can damage many tropical plants so follow these simple steps as you plan to move tropical and houseplants inside after they spent the summer outdoors on your deck or porch.
 Move houseplants when the outside and inside temperatures are about the same so the plants can readjust to life indoors before the heat is turned on.

-• Inspect plants for signs of insects and disease, and treat appropriately before bringing inside.
+• Inspect plants for signs of insects and disease and treat them appropriately before bringing them inside.

 • Spray leaves and stems with a hose to wash off insects and dirt.